As a writer, I find synesthesia intriguing in part because it is both a neurological condition and a rhetorical device.

 The neurological condition is explained in the video below.
 It's fascinating.
 It's also a great reminder that everyone's brain is different.
 I know from experience that many kids grow up hiding what makes them feel different.
 Differences are what makes life interesting!

 As a rhetorical device, writers use synesthesia when they describe one sense in terms of another.
+It makes descriptions more interesting.
 For example, when a voice is be described as "sweet as honey" we are using one sense (taste) to describe another (hearing).
-Colors don't have a temperature, but we describe some as "cool," using an adjective normally assigned to physical touch to describe something we see.
 When someone describes a "loud shirt," we don't picture a talking shirt, but one that has a vibrant, colorful pattern.

 In my book, the Boy with 17 Senses, I tried to include many examples of synesthesia.